ihrke/2018_tdcs_blinding/supplement.md

 ## Technical details for Bayesian analyses

 All Bayesian analyses used four independent chains with 2000 samples each.
 We treated the first 1000 iterations as warm-up phase such that all inferences are based on 4000 iterations.
 We ensured that the Gelman-Rubin diagnostic [@gelman1992inference] $\hat{R}\le 1.05$ for all variables in all models.
 In addition, traceplots for all variables were visually inspected and no anomalies were found.

+## Model-selection details

+We tested a sequence of models of increasing complexity independently for each of the two outcome measures (guessing sham vs. anodal stimulation and discomfort caused by stimulation).
+We started with a model that contains no factors (Null-model) and then added each of the factors (lab: AMS, GOE and TRM; stimulation-condition: sham vs. real) in various combinations.
+We also relaxed the assumption of homoskedasticity by testing models that allowed for unequal variances across labs and stimulation conditions.
+A summary of all models is given in Table \ref{tab:q6}.

+\input{supp_tab_q6.tex}

+You can find diagnostic plots as well as posterior-predictive checks for all tested models on our github-repository: https://github.com/ihrke/2018_tdcs_blinding/tree/master/analysis.

 ## Achieved impedance as a moderator